ANNUAL CHICAGO MEDICAL SOCIETY AND CHICAGO DENTAL SOCIETY

 - Outreach and Communication

-OSHA staffed a booth at the Chicago Dental Society's winter meeting, February 22 and 23, 2008.
+OSHA staffed a booth at the Chicago Dental Society™ winter meeting, Feb 27 and 28, 2008.
 Publications were distributed and OSHA staff was available to answer questions.
-Over 35,000 dental professionals attended the conference.
+Over 31,000 dental professionals attended the conference.

-OSHA provided handouts at each training session.
+OSHA provided handouts at each training session along with handouts provided by the Chicago Medical Society.
 Handouts included: The OSHA poster, Best Practices for the Safe Use of Glutaraldehyde in Health Care, Guidelines for Preventing Workplace Violence for Health Care and Social Service Workers, Model Plans and Programs for the OSHA Bloodborne Pathogens and Hazard Communications Standards, Pandemic Influenza Preparedness and Response Guidance for Healthcare Workers and Healthcare Employers and Ethylene Oxide (EtO): Understanding OSHA's Exposure Monitoring Requirements.